-Experienced and Licensed Veterinarian and Certified Cat Behaviorist Team 25 Years in Practice Helping Thousands of Cats in Over 30 Countries Defecate in the Litter Box Again (all with a Zoom appointment).
+Harvard and Oxford-trained, Our Experienced, Licensed Veterinarian and Certified Cat Behaviorist Team with 25 Years in Practice Have Helped Thousands of Cats in Over 30 Countries Defecate in the Litter Box Again (all with a Zoom appointment).

 Join our long list of cat owners with cats defecating in the box 100% of the time.
 We’ve Helped Thousands of Cat Owners in over 30 Countries Get the Cat Poop Back in the Litter Box.
 View 350 solved case studies and client testimonials from around the world.

 Important Update: We are currently scheduling Zoom and phone appointments with the doctor and behaviorist through November 30th.
 For urination or defecation issues, participate in our feline study and receive the reduced consult fee through October 30th.
 Scheduled cat owners can also participate in Mieshelle’s upcoming National Geographic/Disney cat behavior show production next year.

 Defecation Feline Behavior Wellness Consultation Program

 Study Participation Reduced Fee Defecation Consult Program Includes: 3 hours (or 3 Zoom appointments) during 4 week evaluation program period fee is $325.00 through October 30th.

 Misconception #1: Middening is a Thing in Domestic House Cats Just Like Wild Felids